Welcome to the Local Governoring Body (LGB) section.

 Introducing the Governors

 I joined Cranbourne in 1991 after working at two other Hertfordshire schools and have been here ever since!
 After a five year stint as deputy head I became headteacher in January 2008.
 I have an absolute passion for helping children reach the highest possible standards in their learning, and for broadening their horizons by giving them experiences they may not get outside school.
 I have supported other schools as consultant deputy and executive headteacher, and mentor new headteachers as a Herts Professional Partner.
 I sit on the board of HABS (our local Family Support Workers), am vice-chair of the local consortium of schools and sit on Primary Heads' Forum which represents all headteachers in Hertfordshire.
-I am a non-executive director of Herts Catering Ltd. I am a Founding Fellow of the Chartered College of Teaching.
+I am a Founding Fellow of the Chartered College of Teaching.
 I am a member of the senior leadership team of The Hoddesdon School Trust.
 Outside of school I love spending time with friends and family.

 I started as a co-opted governor at Cranbourne in 2014, moving to staff governor in 2016 with SEND, Pupil Premium and RRSA as my areas of responsibility.
 I am now SEND/RRSA governor.
-I have a special interest in SEND, particularly in the area of autism.
-I have worked with children on the autistic spectrum for 9 years and am now school autism and communication lead.
-I have three children, a husband and a dog.
+I have a special interest in SEND, particularly in the areas of autism and ADHD.
+I have worked with children on the autistic spectrum for over 11 years and am school Autism and Communication lead.
+I have three children, a husband and ttwo grandchildren.
 I thoroughly enjoy being a governor and having an important role maintaining the provision and outcomes for the children in the school.